Elio De Silvestro

-Elio De Silvestro (born 10 March 1993) is an Italian footballer who plays as a support striker for Serie D club Avezzano.
+Elio De Silvestro (born 10 March 1993) is an Italian footballer who plays as a support striker for Serie D club Valmontone.

 Club career

 Juventus

-Born in Formia, Italy, De Silvestro joined the Juventus F.C.
-Youth Sector in at the age of 7, progressing through the club's youth academy through to the Primavera (Under-20) roster that he was promoted to in 2010.
+Born in Formia, Italy, De Silvestro joined the Juventus FC Youth Sector in at the age of 7, progressing through the club's youth academy through to the Primavera (Under-20) roster that he was promoted to in 2010.
 A key part of the 2011–12 Primavera squad for Juventus, De Silvestro was promoted to the senior squad prior to the 2012–13 Serie A campaign.
 He took part in Juventus' pre-season camp and also played in several pre-season matches, including the 2011 American tour.

 Pro Vercelli

 On 22 August 2012, De Silvestro was sold in a co-ownership deal to Pro Vercelli for €800,000 as part of the deal that saw Alberto Masi transfer outright to Juventus.
 De Silvestro was player of Pro Vercelli for the 2012–13 Serie B season.
-With the Serie B outfit, De Silvestro made his professional debut on 25 August 2012, coming on as an 84th-minute substitute in a 1–0 home victory over Ternana Calcio during league play.
-He went on to make 19 league appearances for the club, scoring his first career goal on 9 September 2012 in a 1–2 home loss to A.S.
-Livorno.
+With the Serie B outfit, De Silvestro made his professional debut on 25 August 2012, coming on as an 84th-minute substitute in a 1–0 home victory over Ternana during league play.
+He went on to make 19 league appearances for the club, scoring his first career goal on 9 September 2012 in a 1–2 home loss to Livorno.

 On 5 July 2013, Juventus completed a triple-deal with Pro Vercelli that saw De Silvestro return to Turin permanently for €760,000 while the recently relegated Lega Pro Prima Divisione outfit secured the co-ownership signings of Giuseppe Ruggiero and Nazzareno Belfasti for €470,000 and €260,000 respectively.